T. E. Lawrence: Arab Revolt

-Lawrence made a 300 mi personal journey northward in June 1917, on the way to Aqaba, visiting Ras Baalbek, the outskirts of Damascus, and Azraq, Jordan.
-He met Arab nationalists, counselling them to avoid revolt until the arrival of Faisal's forces, and he attacked a bridge to create the impression of guerrilla activity.
-His findings were regarded by the British as extremely valuable and there was serious consideration of awarding him a Victoria Cross; in the end, he was invested as a Companion of the Order of the Bath and promoted to major.

-Lawrence travelled regularly between British headquarters and Faisal, co-ordinating military action but by early 1918, Faisal's chief British liaison was Lieutenant Colonel Pierce Charles Joyce, while Lawrence's time was chiefly devoted to raiding and intelligence-gathering.

 Strategy

 The chief elements of the Arab strategy that Faisal and Lawrence developed were to avoid capturing Medina, and to extend northward through Maan and Dera'a to Damascus and beyond.
 Faisal wanted to lead regular attacks against the Ottomans, but Lawrence persuaded him to drop that tactic.
 Lawrence wrote about the Bedouin as a fighting force:

 The value of the tribes is defensive only and their real sphere is guerilla warfare.
 They are intelligent, and very lively, almost reckless, but too individualistic to endure commands, or fight in line, or to help each other.
 It would, I think, be impossible to make an organized force out of them.… The Hejaz war is one of dervishes against regular forces—and we are on the side of the dervishes.
 Our text-books do not apply to its conditions at all.

 Medina was an attractive target for the revolt as Islam's second-holiest site, and because its Ottoman garrison was weakened by disease and isolation.
 It became clear that it was advantageous to leave it there rather than try to capture it, while attacking the Hejaz railway south from Damascus without permanently destroying it.
 This prevented the Ottomans from making effective use of their troops at Medina, and forced them to dedicate many resources to defending and repairing the railway line.
-However, Richard Aldington strongly disagrees with the value of the strategy.

 It is not known when Lawrence learned the details of the Sykes–Picot Agreement, nor if or when he briefed Faisal on what he knew, however, there is good reason to think that both these things happened, and earlier rather than later.
 In particular, the Arab strategy of northward extension makes perfect sense given the Sykes–Picot language that spoke of an independent Arab entity in Syria, which would be granted only if the Arabs liberated the territory themselves.
 The French and some of their British Liaison officers were specifically uncomfortable about the northward movement, as it would weaken French colonial claims.